uber-archive/rave/README.md

 ## Motivation

-Android apps consume data from a variety of sources (network, disk, etc) that you as an app developer don’t have control over.
+Android apps consume data from a variety of sources (network, disk, etc.) that you as an app developer don’t have control over.
 When external APIs behave badly and return `null` for something that’s supposed to be `@NonNull`, your app can crash.
-Even when APIs behave well sometimes their corner cases aren’t well documented, are unknown or may change overtime.
+Even when APIs behave well, sometimes their corner cases aren’t well-documented, are unknown or may change overtime.
 RAVE ensures the data you receive from these sources adheres to the set of expectations described by the annotations present on your models.

 ### Application of RAVE
 * Validating responses from the network match what the client expects